 4th Grade Teacher: Job Duties & Career Information

 Learn about a career as a 4th grade teacher.
-Read the job description, duties, education requirements, salary and employment outlook to decide if this is the right career for you.
+Read about the job description, duties, education requirements, salary, and employment outlook to decide if this is the right career for you.

 Elementary school teachers working in a public school must be licensed by the state, but those at private schools may not need one.
 Public elementary school teachers in all states must hold a bachelor's degree and complete a teacher preparation program in order to qualify for licensure.
 Once a teacher has been licensed, his or her credential must be maintained; usually licensing requirements may be satisfied by continuing education courses.
 Many states also require a general teaching certification exam.
 National certification may be acquired through the National Board for Professional Teaching Standards (NBPTS); potential instructors should check their state licensing requirements to ensure that NBPTS certification is accepted in their area (www.nbpts.org).

 The U.S. Bureau of Labor Statistics (BLS) reported that successful 4th grade teachers need to have these traits:

 - Creativity, communication abilities, and instructional skills, since they work to develop innovative lesson plans and activities